egeoffrey/developer/docs/develop/build.md

 In addition, the same image will be tagged with `<egeoffrey-package-name>:<version>-<architecture>` so to provide always an updated image of the latest version.

 It is the developer's responsibility to keep aligned the code in Github and the image in Dockerhub by running `egeoffrey-cli commit` and `egeoffrey-cli build` sequentially.

 ## Supported Architectures

-Developers are strongly encouraged to build the same image for both `amd64` and `arm` architecture so to allow users to have the same functionalities a traditional computer/server (usually `amd64`) and a device like a Raspberry Pi (`arm`)
+Developers are strongly encouraged to build the same image for both `amd64` and `arm32v6` architectures so to allow users to have the same functionalities a traditional computer/server (usually `amd64`) and a device like a Raspberry Pi (`arm32v6`).
+If for any reason your package has to be built for a different set of architectures, those can be made explicit by adding them as an array to the `arch` setting of your manifest file (the `build` command will the use this set when building).

 ## The Build Process